- Publisher: KA Books

 From the miserable depths of a prison ship to the vast, untamed Australian outback, Colin and Patrick must rely on each other.
 Danger lurks everywhere, and when they unexpectedly get the chance to escape to a new life as cowboys, they’ll need each other more than ever.

-This historical gay romance from Keira Andrews features an age difference, an eager virgin, hurt/comfort, and of course a happy ending.
+The Station by Keira Andrews is a historical gay romance featuring an age gap, an eager virgin, opposites attracting, hurt/comfort, and of course a happy ending.

 “This book gripped from the first page and never let me go….
 Even if historical isn’t typically your cuppa give this a try, I promise you won’t regret it.
 5+ stars!”